FNAV2939/A2939.github.io/docs/index.md

 of Directors, this honor and respect associated with Sir Knights will remain, and it will open the door more widely for a new generation to join their ranks.
-In a spirit of unity, let us assist with a smooth transition to this new uniform and encourage it to be worn with great dignity and pride.”
+In a spirit of unity, let us assist with a smooth transition to this new uniform and encourage it to be worn with great dignity and pride.” <hr>
 </td><td></td></tr></table>